ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Aligning Pre-Trained Models with ASIF

+\textbf{Relation to k-Nearest Neighbors.} Like k-NN, ASIF is a non-parametric supervised learning algorithm that requires an explicit representation of every entry in the training dataset at test time.
+Differently from k-NN, ASIF can perform open-ended classification, as shown e.g. in Figure \ref{fig-main} with two competing brand new captions.
+Indeed, ASIF is functionally equivalent to CLIP, and can function as a drop-in replacement in applications using CLIP-like models.

-\textbf{Key limitation -- Implementation that scales.} \ Clearly, our method pays the price of avoiding training with scalability at inference time.
-As such, our approach should not be considered a general one-stop replacement for CLIP, although in our experiments we could scale ASIF to 1.6M pairs with reasonable inference speed (non-optimized ASIF nearest neighbor procedure made inference speed less than 2x slower).
-If someone wanted to truly deploy a scalable implementation of ASIF, there are several components that facilitate scalability.
-Having just $k$ nonzero entries, relative representations can be implemented using sparse vectors, with cosine similarities computed quickly in batches through sparse matrix multiplication.
-Relative representations can be constructed and compared efficiently even when the multimodal dataset scales up to many millions of entries, thanks to established techniques such as product quantization \citep{product-quantization} and inverse indexing \citep{inverse-indexing}, both implemented e.g. in the FAISS library \citep{faiss}.
-Finally, we find that the distribution of pairs chosen during inference is rather short tailed, presenting opportunities to prune the model even \textit{at deployment time}, deleting from memory the data that is never used.
-Other more advanced techniques like coresets~\citep{bachem2017practical} are also possible.
+\textbf{Implementation that scales.} \ Clearly, our method pays the price of avoiding training with a larger memory footprint and increased computation at inference time, since we need to compute not only the embeddings but also the cosine similarities against the multimodal dataset.
+As such, our approach should not be considered a general one-stop replacement for CLIP, although in our experiments we managed to scale ASIF to 1.6M pairs while maintaining a reasonable inference speed.
+Our non-optimized implementation of ASIF is less than 2x slower than CLIP.
+On a positive note, there are two well-established techniques that could radically enhance the efficiency of ASIF and potentially enable scalability to billions of entries.
+The memory footprint required to store all the embeddings of the multimodal dataset can be dramatically reduced using product quantization \cite{product-quantization}, while inverse indexing \cite{inverse-indexing} can be used to circumvent the need for computing the cosine similarities against the entire dataset at test time.
+These techniques are both implemented e.g. in the FAISS library \cite{faiss}.
+Finally, we find that the distribution of pairs chosen during inference is rather short-tailed, presenting opportunities to massively prune the model even \textit{at deployment time}, deleting from memory the data that is never used.
+It should be noted, however, that the assessment of the performance of large-scale optimized ASIF models is beyond the scope of this work.
+While it is an interesting direction for future research, the focus of our current study is on establishing the potential the ASIF method.